simonmicro/Dear-Templates/README.md

 _But please make sure to also update the `summary:`-tag at the head of the modified file..._

 ### What is that header at top of every file? ###
-This markdown files are written for my website - running hugo.
-And because I want to specify e.g. custom banners, I'll need to provide a own header in each file anyways, therefore a simple script generating them would have not been enough...
+This markdown files are written for my website - compiled by hugo.
+And because I want to specify an own summary, I'll need to provide a own header in each file, therefore a simple Python script is generating the rest - so there is not too much overhead here...

 ## Redistribution ##
 Hmmm, yes you can also include this files into e.g. your own hugo website as e.g. git submodule.
 But please give credit to all the contributors here.